coding-yogi/bombardier/readme.md

-# bombardier
+# Bombardier
 Rust based HTTP load testing tool using postman collection
 Bombardier can take your existing postman collection and bombard your server with those requests under specified load

 ## Building from source
 Make sure you have cargo and rust installed.
 Checkout the code and run below command
 `cargo build --release`

 ## Config json
 You need to create a json file which can tell Bombardier about the load configuration.